Ask Visier: How Do You Find Out What Skills Exist in Your Organization?

 Breakdown of Turnover by Employee Skill

-Visier also helps assess where the current skill set among current employees is and if we have strong talent already onboard.
-In this example, we can see that on a five point skill assessment scale, the average current skill level is not at the level desired for this role.
+Visier also helps assess the current skill set of current employees and whether we have strong talent already onboard.
+In this example, we can see that on a five-point skill assessment scale, the average current skill level is not at the level desired for this role.

 Average Employee Acquired Skill Level Versus Average Employee Desired Skill Level

-As a result, we may want to invest in development programs that raise the skill level of this group over time and/or ensure that these skills are acquired through talent acquisition.
-The next chart shows there has been a steady increase in skill levels.
+As a result, we may want to invest in development programs that raise this group's skill level over time and/or ensure that these skills are acquired through talent acquisition.
+The next chart shows a steady increase in skill levels.

 Breakdown of Employee Skills by Category